It’s time for SMEs to take a close look at alternative funding

 In the majority of cases, property is required as security and often it is not available.
 New business owners generally have very little collateral, unless they rely on personal assets.
 In addition, full security requirements can limit options later.

-Traditional sources require a sustainable history of revenue to support a credit decision.
+Traditional sources of funding require a sustainable history of revenue to support a credit decision.
 This is not always achievable in a volatile or pre-revenue company.
 It is not possible for a start-up to show a track-record of being able to pay a loan back, when their business has just started.

 Alternative capital options encourage innovation